ocorreiododiogo/pw-admin-custom-pages/README.md

 So, how to create a new admin page?

-1. Install the module (drop the file in /site/modules/)
+1. Install the module (drop the file in /site/modules/ and install it in the modules tab in the admin)

 2. Create a new page under "Admin" with the "admin" template, and assign to it the "ProcessAdminCustomPages" process (there will be a new link on the admin nav)